kwaldenphd/searching/README.md

 2. The linear search algorithm we will build in Python will include the following steps or elements:
   * define an array with a list of items
   * define an `x` value to search for
-  * use some kind of `for` loop to interate through the values in the array
+  * use some kind of `for` loop to iterate through the values in the array
   * output the position of `x` if `x` is present in the array
   * output some kind of message if `x` is not present in the array